aftix/hblog/katex/post/bacon.md

 we throw away a lot of useful information.
 Multistep methods solve this problem by retaining information about previous steps.
-In an equation, you can characterize an !LATEX inline m!LATEX! step method as
+In an equation, you can characterize an !LATEX~ m!LATEX! step method as
 !LATEX
     \vec{y}_{i+1} = \sum_{j=0}^{m-1} a_{m-1-j}\vec{y}_{i-j} +
     h\sum_{j=0}^{m} b_j f(t_{i+1-m + j}).